The Ozark Trail 100 Mile Endurance Run will take place at 6:00 AM on SATURDAY, NOVEMBER

 The average high temperature for November is 56 degrees and the average low is 30 degrees, but wide variances can occur.

-(Average temperatures for November 1 are High – 62 degrees and Low - 33 degrees.)
+(Average temperatures for November 2 are high of about 62 degrees and low of about 33 degrees.)
 It

 is entirely possible to have rain, hail, sleet, snow, or ice this time of year.
 Be prepared for cold and possibly wet weather.